ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 - slowing down or preemptively back-off their request rate when approaching quota limits;
 - consuming all the quota according to the exposed limits and then wait.

+## Intermediaries {#intermediaries}

+This section documents the considerations advised in Section 16.3.2 of {{SEMANTICS}}.

+An intermediary that is not part of the originating service infrastructure and is not aware of the quota-policy semantic used by the Origin Server SHOULD NOT alter the RateLimit fields' values in such a way as to communicate a more permissive quota-policy;
+this includes removing the RateLimit fields.

+An intermediary MAY alter the RateLimit fields in such a way as to communicate a more restrictive quota-policy when:

+- it is aware of the quota-unit semantic used by the Origin Server;
+- it implements this specification and enforces a quota-policy which is more restrictive than the one conveyed in the fields.

+An intermediary
+SHOULD forward a request even when presuming that it might not be serviced;
+the service returning the RateLimit fields is the sole responsible of enforcing the communicated quota-policy, and it is always free to service incoming requests.

+This specification does not mandate any behavior on intermediaries respect to retries, nor requires that intermediaries have any role in respecting quota-policies.
+For example, it is legitimate for a proxy to retransmit a request without notifying the client, and thus consuming quota-units.

+## Caching

+As is the ordinary case for HTTP caching ({{?RFC7234}}), a response with RateLimit fields might be cached and re-used for subsequent requests.
+A cached `RateLimit` response does not modify quota counters but could contain stale information.
+Clients interested in determining the freshness of the `RateLimit` fields could rely on fields such as `Date` and on the `time-window` of a `quota-policy`.